 1. Make a list of post-vacation priorities

 When you check out for several days, it may be difficult to retrieve your mental “running list” of pressing errands, home maintenance tasks, and work-related deadlines.
-Plan for your return by first conducting a brain dump on paper (use one of my free summer-themed printable monthly planner, as featured in the photo above).
+Plan for your return by first conducting a brain dump on paper (use one of my free summer-themed printable monthly planners, as featured in the photo above).
 Put this list front and center on your desk as a reminder upon your return.

 2. Clean Your House